6 Ways to show employee appreciation to your remote workforce

-Beyond providing the essential mental wellbeing benefits like one-on-one live coaching, access to mindfulness training, opportunities for socialization and access to a holistic digital wellbeing platform, you can send each employee a care package that encourages them to practice good mental hygiene.
+Beyond providing essential wellbeing resources like an employee assistance programme and access to a holistic digital wellbeing platform, you can send each employee a care package that encourages them to practice good mental hygiene.
 Some items to consider include a candle, a sketchpad, a meditation book, a relaxing selection of teas or a pair of cozy socks.
-If sending a self-care package to each employee is out of your budget, offer a series of virtual yoga sessions, guided meditations, crafting sessions or art classes once a week to remind employees to prioritize their own wellbeing.
+If sending a self-care package to each employee is out of your budget, offer a series of virtual yoga sessions, guided meditations, crafting sessions or art classes once a week to remind employees to prioritise their own wellbeing.

 Employee appreciation doesn’t always have to come from workplace leaders.
-In fact, organizations can that encourage peer recognition are 36% more likely to see a positive impact on financial results than those that only rely on manager recognition.1
+In fact, organisations that encourage peer recognition are 36% more likely to see a positive impact on financial results than those that only rely on manager recognition.1

 When employees feel their best, they perform their best.
 Show your remote and on-site employees that you care about them all year long by giving them the gift of wellbeing.
-Learn more about how our Homebase for Health™ approach can help your organization support the whole-person wellbeing of your entire workforce—request a demo today.
+Get in touch today to request pricing and more information.